Fat2CS/Fat2CS/README.md

 Added the `Fri 3 Aug 2023`

-Last update on Wed May 22 2024
+Last update on Thu May 23 2024

-**224 day before 2025 ⏱** days before new years
+**223 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️